digi-ron/AU-Falcon-SPUD-Project/Electrical/HLSwitch/HLSwitch.md

 ## Plug Type

 The plugs used for the headlight switch initially appear to be a AMP MULTILOCK .070 (174933-1/173851-1) design, but the pins are in the wrong location in the connector and the connector itself is off by approx. 1mm in width regardless.
-The true connector is a only known as a 090 Connector, originally manufactured by the companies [Yazaki](../../Credits.md#sources) and (historically) Sumitomo:
+The true connector is a only known as a 090 Connector, originally manufactured by [Yazaki](../../Credits.md#sources):

 | Name | Code | Notes |
 | --- | --- | --- |